Reviews You Can Rely On

 Winter Gloves

-The most basic purpose of these is to protect your hands; often, this means keeping them warm.
-Since winter temperatures vary widely across the globe and winter activities vary widely across individuals, this is a broad category, varying from classic waterproof snow gloves to mittens to light liners.
-We'll break these down below.
+The most basic purpose of these is to protect your hands from the cold.
+However, cold is a relative feeling.
+Since winter temperatures vary widely across the globe and winter activities vary widely across individuals, this category can include everything from classic waterproof snow gloves to heavily insulated mittens to light and breathable liners.

-Single vs. Double Gloves — Single gloves have only one layer.
-Double versions have two; an outer shell and an inner liner.
+Single vs. Double Gloves — This is pretty self-explanatory: single gloves have only one layer, and double gloves have two — an outer shell and an inner liner.
 You can pull off the shell to reveal the thinner, more flexible liner when you need to perform detailed tasks without completely exposing your hands to the elements.
-This gives you the benefit of a weather-protective layer without having to deal with the bulk of one when you need to check your phone or tie a shoe.
+We generally prefer gloves and mittens with a double construction because they give you the benefit of a weather-protective layer without having to deal with the bulk of one when you need to check your phone or tie a shoe.
 Double gloves are nearly essential in seriously cold climates where frostbite is a frequent concern.
+It also allows you to tailor your warmth levels to your environment and activity, as you can use the two layers independently.

 gloves - double-layered options like the mercury mitten included a removable...